deepcut/shopify-app-test/docs/instructions.md

 res.value
 ```

-2. Figure out a way to insert a meta tag RIGHT before the `</head>` tag as follows:
+2. Figure out a way to insert a meta tag RIGHT after the `<head>` tag as follows:

 ```
 {%- if template.name == 'product' -%}